SAP/open-ux-tools/packages/axios-extension/src/abap/adt-catalog/README.md

 ### ADT Service Implementation

-A lazy loading strategy is used for fetching Adt discovery schema.
-I.e. The discovery request is sent when the first time an ADT service request is triggered.
+The ADT service schema is lazily loaded.
+The first time an ADT service request is triggered, the initial schema discovery request is made.
-To implement ADT services with this lazy loading, developer needs to make sure to call the getServiceDefinition() function in AdtCatalogService to fetch the service schema for the ADT service to be implemented.
+To use an ADT service, make sure to call `getServiceDefinition()` in `AdtCatalogService` first to make sure the service schema is initialized correctly.
 E.g.

 ```javascript
     public async getAtoInfo(): Promise<AtoSettings> {